Ixiter/ix-show-latest-youtube/readme.txt

 Yes.
 You can set a default option for "autoplay" and use a parameter/attribute in Template tag and shortcode as well.
 If you set "count of latest videos" higher than 1, only the first video will autoplay.
 If you manually insert more than one video, for the love of all mankind, please don't make them all autoplay.

+= Can I use more than one YouTube channel? =

+Yes.
+You can specify a YouTube channel for each shortcode and template tag instance.
+But you can also combine multiple YouTube channels by typing them as a comma-separated list (for example, `moritzhangouttv,theaudacitytopodcast,oncepodcast`) in the default settings, or for each shortcode and template tag instance.

+= Can the player automatically refresh between events? =

+Live-refresh is something we're working on and is coming soon.

+= Can this display videos from a playlist? =

+Not yet.

 == Changelog ==

 = 2.4 =
-* October 9, 2014
+* October 10, 2014
 * Enhancement: You can now embed more than one YouTube channel in the same player!
-Use a comma-separated list, like "moritzhangouttv,theaudacitytopodcast,oncepodcast" in the YouTube ID(s) field.
+Use a comma-separated list, like `moritzhangouttv,theaudacitytopodcast,oncepodcast` in the YouTube ID(s) field.
 The plugin will blend these channels together and display whichever is most recent or upcoming.
+This works for live, pending, and uploaded videos.
-* Tweak: Revised how pending live events display, after discovering a weird bug with some schedules.
+* Tweak: Revised how pending live events are ordered and displayed, after discovering a weird bug with some schedules.

 = 2.3.2 =
 * August 27, 2014